AJFaraday/smiff_music/docs/help/help.md

 <pre>
 > set synth to sine
-Any new notes will be added to 'sine' synthesiser
+Any new notes will be added to 'sine' synthesizer
 > set note length to 2 steps
 Any new notes will be 2 steps long
 </pre>